Chapter 5 : And Just When You Thought You Knew Everything

 “So you really think I’m a liar?”
 Lucius asked, interrupting Narcissa’s thoughts.

-“Y-yes, Malfoy, I do think you’re a liar.
-A filthy one at that.”
+“Yes, Malfoy, I do think you’re a liar.
+You’re a liar and you’re manipulative.”

 He smirked.
 “Still on about our adventure, are you?
 It was nearly a month ago-”